 Soon, visual search will become a part of the user experience.
-In its intuitive way of interacting with brands, Blippar brings augmented reality to a new level.
-People who want to use visual search instead of Google are likely interested in it.
+Blippar brings augmented reality to a new level in its intuitive way of interacting with brands.
+People who want to use visual search instead of Google are likely interested.

 Clark Boyd, who recorded a webinar with DMI on visual search, reports that 62% of millennials prefer visual search to other eCommerce technologies.
 Additionally, 34% of Google searches already return image results.
 You must keep up with the capabilities of technology to meet consumers' needs.
 Our ever-growing need for instant gratification has led us to turn to visual search in an ever-busier world.

 It is not an optional luxury for competitive businesses to invest in UX.
 Investing time, money, and resources in the user experience are crucial to ensure success.